SheetAble/SheetAble/README.md

 ### Development Version

-To develop on SheetAble we also made a [Documentation guide](https://sheetable.net/docs/development).
+To develop on SheetAble we also made a [Development guide](https://sheetable.net/docs/development).

-After following the development guide, use these login credentials to access the main interface:
+After following the development guide, navigate to `localhost:8080` within a browser.

+Use these login credentials to access the main interface:
 Email: `admin@admin.com`
 Password: `sheetable`

-Fore information on various configuration settings, please refer to the [Configuration guide](https://sheetable.net/docs/configuration).
+For more information on various configuration settings, please refer to the [Configuration guide](https://sheetable.net/docs/configuration).

 <!-- FEATURES -->
 ### Features

 - Upload a sheet by selecting "Upload Sheet"
--
+- Navigate to the various pages using the right side menu

 <!-- ROADMAP -->